July to September, 2022

 Employment rates by education level and immigrant status (core-aged population)

-In the third quarter of 2020, those with less than a high school diploma continued to have the lowest employment rate (54.9%), while those with a university degree recorded the highest employment rate (82.6%), followed by those with a postsecondary certificate or diploma (81.6%).
+In the third quarter of 2022, core-aged people with less than a high school diploma continued to have the lowest employment rate (56.8%), while those with a university degree recorded the highest employment rate (87.2%), followed by those with a postsecondary certificate or diploma (85.0%).

-Those born in Canada recorded the highest employment rate (80.8%), while very recent immigrants continued to have the lowest employment rate (69.4%).
+Those born in Canada had the highest employment rate (84.5%), while very recent immigrants had the lowest employment rate (77.6%).

 Unemployment rates by education level and immigrant status (core-aged population)

-In the third quarter of 2020, those with a postsecondary certificate or diploma recorded the lowest unemployment rate (7.3%) while those with a high school diploma had the highest unemployment rate (11.8%).
-Year-over-year, the unemployment rate of core-aged people for all education levels increased.
+In the third quarter of 2022, core-aged population with a university degree and a postsecondary certificate or diploma had the lowest unemployment rate (4.4%) while those with less than a high school diploma had the highest unemployment rate (8.5%).
+Year-over-year, the unemployment rate of core-aged people decreased for all education levels led by those with less than a high school diploma (-6.3 percentage points).

-Year-over-year, the unemployment rate increased for all groups by immigrant status.
-In the third quarter of 2020, those born in Canada recorded the lowest unemployment rate (7.3%), while very recent immigrants had the highest unemployment rate (12.5%).
+Year-over-year, the unemployment rate also decreased for all groups by immigrant status, except very recent immigrants (+0.5 percentage point).
+In the third quarter of 2022, those born in Canada had the lowest unemployment rate (4.3%), while very recent immigrants had the highest unemployment rate (8.2%).

 Participation rates by education level and immigrant status (core-aged population)

-In the third quarter of 2020, those with a university degree continued to record the highest participation rate (89.5%), while those with less than a high school diploma had the lowest participation rate (61.1%).
-Year-over-year, the participation rate decreased for all education levels except for those with less than a high school diploma (+1.8 percentage points).
+In the third quarter of 2022, among core-aged population, those with a university degree continued to have the highest participation rate (91.2%), while those with less than a high school diploma had the lowest participation rate (62.0%).
+Year-over-year, the participation rate decreased for all groups except high school graduates (+1.8 percentage points).

-In the third quarter of 2020, recent immigrants and very recent immigrants continued to have the lowest participation rate compared to established immigrants and those born in Canada.
-Year-over-year, the participation rate increased for very recent immigrants (+6.3 percentage points) and decreased for established and recent immigrants and those born in Canada.
+In the third quarter of 2022, core-aged recent immigrants had the lowest participation rate (82.9%) compared to very recent immigrants, established immigrants and those born in Canada.
+Year-over-year, the participation rate decreased for recent immigrants and those born in Canada, while very recent immigrants and established immigrants experienced an increase.

 Wages quarterly details